-Where a care plan is necessary staff work with the school nurse and the family to draw up the elements of the plan and then copies are given to all staff working with the child and a separate copy is kept in the medical file.
+Where a care plan is necessary, staff work with the school nurse and the family to draw up the elements of the plan and then copies are given to all staff working with the child and a separate copy is kept in the medical file and uploaded to Arbor.

-7. What support is available to assist with my child or young person's emotional and social development?
+What support is available to assist with a child's emotional and social development?
 Does the setting, school or college offer a counselling service and/or learning mentor?

-Mrs Smith is Mental Health First Aid Trained along with Mrs Camacho as SENDCO and these staff members will support pupils as needed.
+Mrs Smith is Mental Health First Aid Trained along with Mrs Challinor as SENDCO and these staff members will support pupils as needed.
 The calm areas are in place across school and can provide a quiet space and time away from the classroom for your child, should the need arise.
 They are also happy to discuss any problems or difficulties with parents should they arise.
 We as a school can make referrals to counselling services or the NSPCC if they need arises.
 If there are significant concerns about the emotional welfare and needs of your child we can also refer to the Child and Adolescent Mental Health Service (CAMHS) who can work with the parent(s) and child to try to enable them to move forwards.
-Looked after children - We work closely with social services and other outside agencies to ensure that our looked after children are fully cared for both emotionally and academically.
+Looked after children - we work closely with social services and other outside agencies to ensure that our looked after children are fully cared for both emotionally and academically.

-8. What support is there for behaviour, avoiding exclusions and increasing attendance?
+What support is there for behaviour, avoiding exclusions and increasing attendance?

-• The school follows a Positive Behaviour Programme.

-• We can set up individual/group reward/incentive charts, personalised to your individual child should their need benefit from this.

-• The school has a selection of Playground Buddies for pupils who need a little extra support.

-• Midday Supervisors have had training in relation to managing behaviour in a positive way, how to speak to children and are made aware of the most effective strategies to employ with individual children.
+- The school follows a Positive Behaviour Programme (see Behavour Policy) - We can set up individual/group reward/incentive charts, personalised to your individual child should their need benefit from this. - The school has a selection of Playground Buddies for pupils who need a little extra support. - Midday Supervisors have had training in relation to managing behaviour in a positive way, how to speak to children and are made aware of the most effective strategies to employ with individual children. - Children are rewarded for 97% or above attendance. - All children can earn dojos for making good choices, following school rules, making extra effort with their work and achievements both in and outside of school.

-• We work closely with the behaviour team who run small group self-esteem groups.

-• Children are rewarded for 97% or above attendance.

-• All children can earn dojos for making good choices, following school rules, making extra effort with their work and achievements both in and outside of school.

-9. Working Together and Roles